OcarCampos/YtuAI/documentation/YtuAI_Documentation.md

 ## Installation

-Installing VanilAI is a straightforward process.
+Installing YtuAI is a straightforward process.
 Our custom AI is a complete package, so you no longer need to download any other base AI files.

 1.  **Copy the AI Loader**
-    -   Navigate to the `VanilAI` folder in this project.
+    -   Navigate to the `YtuAI` folder in this project.
     -   Copy the `AI.lua` file.
     -   Paste and **replace** the file in your Ragnarok Online `AI` directory (e.g., `C:\Gravity\Ragnarok\AI`).
 This file is the loader that activates our custom AI.
     -   *If the `AI` folder does not exist in your Ragnarok directory, create it manually.*

 2.  **Copy the Custom AI Files**
-    -   From the same `VanilAI` folder, copy the entire `USER_AI` folder.
+    -   From the same `YtuAI` folder, copy the entire `USER_AI` folder.
     -   Paste and **replace** the folder and all its contents into your Ragnarok `AI` directory (e.g., `C:\Gravity\Ragnarok\AI\USER_AI`).

 3.  **Activate in Game**
     -   Log into Ragnarok Online.
     -   Type the command `/hoai` in the chat.
-    -   Your homunculus will now be running VanilAI!
+    -   Your homunculus will now be running YtuAI!

 ---